agera-sdk/previous-version-2/tasks.md

 ```
 - `node.clone_by_content()` clones the node by content and not reference, including the children.
 This is equivalent to the next fine-tuned method.
   - This method will clone all events and attributes
+  - Custom UI components may not support this method, panicking instead.
 - `node.clone_by_content_fine_tuned(flags)` is similiar to the previous method, but reserves for future flags.
 - Rendering
   - `lyon` might be used for rendering vector graphics for the GPU.
 How to anti-alias though, it'll have to be learnt.